raspberrypilearning/catch-the-bus/en/step_1.md

 --- /print-only ---

 <p style="border-left: solid; border-width:10px; border-color: teal; background-color: aliceblue; padding: 10px;">
-**Did you know?** <span style="color: teal">**emotes**</span> are a way of showing the personality of a character in a game.
-They can use speech, sounds, movement and graphic effects, just like in Scratch.
-Do you play any games that use emotes?
+**Did you know?** <span style="color: teal">**woodcut animation**</span> was the first form of printmaking in the early 1400s.
+Woodcut artisans would carve each part of the animation out of wood blocks, and use paint to make prints.
+When the images were put together in a book, an animation would be made!
 </p>